-In my bikram yoga classes, teachers are required to follow a script.
+In my bikram yoga classes (clearly this was written in The Before, forgive me pandemic reader!), teachers are required to follow a script.
 For ninety minutes, they’re told what to say, when to say it, and how long each pose should last.
 Everything is timed to the second, and everything is strictly regimented.
 The room must be 105 degrees.
 The humidity must be set to forty percent.
 The lighting must be overhead and unflattering.
 The mirrors must be placed at the front and sides of the room.
 (You get the idea.)

 You’d think there’d be no major differences between teachers, right?

 To protect the innocent, we’ll change names and run through the teachers I’ve worked with recently.